ambanum/pariscall.international/_includes/pages/texts/en/case-studies/principle-6.md

 After two years of work, members have achieved a lot, especially regarding the security of digital processes, products and services.
 In their businesses, they successfully strengthened cybersecurity along the entire supply chain and established “Security by Default” as a must-have product feature.
 The Charter of Trust provides its members with an aligned view on security along the digital supply chain and has defined 12 baseline cybersecurity supply chain requirements.

 Members of the Charter of Trust are committed to build capacity on this important matter, as well as on other principles outlined in the Paris Call.
-They commit not only to providing advanced training for our workforce but also for business and society.They also continue to firmly anchor cybersecurity on the agenda at the highest political level - locally and globally.
+They commit not only to providing advanced training for their workforce but also for business and society.They also continue to firmly anchor cybersecurity on the agenda at the highest political level - locally and globally.

 [Charter of Trust](https://www.charteroftrust.com)